INDOOR LOCALIZATION

 Jack slam provide an accurate location to all types of robots

-JACK SLAM © is a visual positioning system using only a classic camera to provide an accurate location to all types of robots: AGV, forklifts, drones, service robots, and all automated vehicles.
+JACK SLAM © is a visual positioning system using only classic cameras to provide an accurate location to all types of robots: AGV, forklifts, drones, service robots, and all automated vehicles.

 JACK SLAM © use the Visual SLAM technology